-I hadn’t had a cinnamon roll in a long time.
+I hadn’t had a decent cinnamon roll in a long time.
 I used to enjoy stopping at Cinnabon at the mall every once in awhile.
 Then I realized they’re like 1,000 calories so I cut out that treat.
-I haven’t done the math on these (yet), but they’re pretty small so I would guess less than 1,000 calories.
-I hope.
-[Though I probably shouldn’t have eaten four in one day.
-Not kidding.]

 Regardless, I’m happy about these.
 The melty chocolate in the center is delicious.
 They were best right out of the oven but the next day, I put one in the microwave for 9 seconds (not ten. nine.) and it was just as good.